VijayChandamala/using-nginx-as-load-balancer-for-dummies/README.md

-# using-nginx-as-load-balancer-for-dummies
+# Using nginx as load balancer for dummies

-## Nginx can be used as reverse proxy and a load balancer.
+Nginx can be used as reverse proxy and a load balancer.

-## Here's a simple example of setting up nginx using the nginx docker image.
+Here's a simple example of setting up nginx using the nginx docker image.

 This will run a temporary nginx container and copy the default conf file from the container to your current working directory